triyoga 200-hour yoga teacher training

 Students are taught and supervised throughout by the same tutor, with the help of teaching assistants who support you throughout the course.
 This offers consistency and familiarity in order to ensure that your practice and teaching evolve into an authentic and skillful expression as the course progresses.

 The tutors will monitor your progress throughout the course.
 You will formally meet yours one-to-one on at least two occasions during the course to discuss your development.
 You will also be assigned a teaching assistant, who will support you in consultation with your personal tutor.
 The assistant will help you with questions and any concerns you may have, will offer support when necessary, and together with your tutor will identify key areas for you to work on as your teaching skills develop.

 assessment + graduation

-The triyoga teacher training diploma is a combination of continuous assessment, practical and written examinations.
-After each module, reading and small amounts of written work are set.
-Towards the end of the training, there are slightly longer pieces of work in each subject area to complete plus a multiple choice paper in anatomy.
-We have noted how many of our students prefer this to having to write long essays as it “keeps the pot simmering” from start to finish.
+The triyoga teacher training course is a combination of continuous assessment, practical assessment and written examinations.
+After each module, reading and written work are set.
+Towards the end of the training, there are slightly longer pieces of work in each subject area to complete with a multiple choice test in anatomy and a yoga philosophy essay.
+You will need to plan ahead so that you set aside enough time for your reading and homework.